lilpharaoh1/traffic-paper/README.md

 #### Sizes
 The sizes of all of components are controlled by a `model_size` parameter in the configuration file.
 Essentially, the sizes of each component are determined using simple mapping functions found in `drama/utils/__init__.py` and `drama/mamba_ssm/utils/models.py`.
 The `model_size` of `D` will return the default size of the Mamba agent as shown in the original [Drama repo](https://github.com/realwenlongwang/Drama/blob/master/config_files/configure.yaml).

-### DreamerV3Traffic vs DreamerV3
-In this version of Ray (2.10.0), DreamerV3 uses a different training and evaluation procedure than the other agents (e.x.
-PPO).
-Therefore if one were to a standard Ray training and evaluation script it would crash for DreamerV3.
-Some mostly inconsequential methods and variables are not present in the DreamerV3 agent that are required to run these scripts.
-To quickly and easily fix this, I simply added these methods to a copy of the DreamerV3 agent and registered it as a custom algorithm.
-This agent is called DreamerV3Traffic.
-Currently (29/08/2025), no other changes are present between the two methods.

-In future, if one wanted to make a multi-agent implementation of this work rather than a single-agent implementation, I would change this DreamerV3Traffic agent or make a copy.
-Will save you some time messing about with registering a custom algo.

 ## TODO